Crypto Inverse-Power Options and Fractional Stochastic Volatility: Model framework

 \subsection{Fractional stochastic volatility with jumps}

-To establish stochastic volatility when jumps occur in both price and volatility dynamics, a powerful technique that avoids explicitly specifying an instantaneous variance process is to incorporate a time-change argument that works by replacing the calendar time $\imath\equiv(t)$ with a random, constantly increasing business time, denoted as $\T\equiv(\T_{t})$.
+When jumps occur in both price and volatility dynamics, a common yet powerful technique that avoids explicitly specifying an instantaneous variance (or squared volatility) process is to incorporate a time-change argument, which works by replacing the calendar time $\imath\equiv(t)$ with a random, constantly increasing business time, denoted as $\T\equiv(\T_{t})$.
 Intuitively speaking, the business time serves to capture variations in trading activity, incorporate return autocorrelations, and create volatility clustering.
 Its theoretical validity is deep-rooted in the so-called ``theorem of time change'' by [Monroe, 1978] \cite{M}, which states that any semimartingale can be represented as a time-changed Brownian motion.
-In the same vein, the time change of a general semimartingale is legitimate provided that the sample paths of $\T$ are continuous $\Q$-a.s.
+By extension, the time change of a generally semimartingale is valid provided that the sample paths of $\T$ are continuous $\Q$-a.s.
 With the monotonicity of $\T$, this implies the typical construction

 where the process $A\equiv(A_{t})$, being nonnegative, is referred to as the instantaneous activity rate of time change and serves as a proxy for instantaneous variance, measuring the intensity of volatility clustering.\footnote{If the underlying price is purely driven by diffusion, such a proxy coincides with the instantaneous variance itself (up to indistinguishability); otherwise it is generally not exactly the same when jumps are present.} We refer to [An\'{e} and Geman, 2000] \cite{AG}, [Geman et al., 2001] \cite{GMY}, [Carr et al., 2003] \cite{CGMY}, and [Carr and Wu, 2004] \cite{CW} for more details regarding time-changed L\'{e}vy processes.